I’m sure you have heard about gratitude lists. Every morning, you write a list of 10 things that you are grateful for in your life.

 Beginning is very simple.
 You wake up and journal ten things you are grateful for in your life.
 You can do the same in the evening as well (I generally only do it in the morning).

 Do this daily, and you will see how your perspective during the day changes.
-Have fun!Opinions expressed here by Contributors are their own.
+Have fun!Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.